isotopp/isotopp.github.io/content/posts/2021-05-25-nvme-is-not-a-hard-disk.md

 We can of course put another layer of leaf-and-spine on top to bundle stacks together, and we get a network layer that is never a bottleneck and that never disconnects, across an entire data center location.

 "Never disconnects?"
-Well, assuming three uplinks, and with a stack layer on top of the first leaf-and-spine layer, we get four hops from start to destination, and that 3^4 possible redundant pathes to every destination ToR via ECMP.
+Well, assuming three uplinks, and with a stack layer on top of the first leaf-and-spine layer, we get four hops from start to destination, and that 3^4 possible redundant paths to every destination ToR via ECMP.

 Chances are that you need to build a specialized monitoring to even notice a lost link.
 You can only have outages at the ToR.